banner image

 Each isotope has a unique half-life: the time it takes for half of the atoms to undergo radioactive decay.
 The shorter the half-life, the faster the isotope decays and the more radioactive it is.
 A radioactive half-life can range from nanoseconds to hundreds of thousands of years.

-Isotopes that are commonly used in medicine include colbalt-60, which has a half-life of 5.27 years, and technetium-99, which has a half-life of six hours.
-Fluorodeoxyglucose (FDG), which is used in positron emission tomography (PET) scans, has a half-life of about 110 minutes.
+Isotopes commonly used in medicine include cobalt-60, which has a half-life of 5.27 years, and technetium-99, which has a half-life of six hours.
+Fluorodeoxyglucose (FDG), used in positron emission tomography (PET) scans, has a half-life of approximately 110 minutes.

 Radiologists select isotopes that exit the body quickly through excretion or that naturally decay quickly to non-radioactive isotopes.